Medical

 Intrapartum beliefs and Postpartum beliefs in Chinese women:

-Many Chinese women depend heavily on others for assistance during pregnancy and do not like health care providers that encourage independence.
+Many Chinese women depend heavily on others for assistance during pregnancy and do not like healthcare providers that encourage independence.
 Pregnancy and especially childbirth are marked as a time when it is crucial to maintain between hot and cold food.
 So they encourage special soups and food during pregnancy, intrapartum, and postpartum periods to keep the baby and mother physically healthy.
-During the intrapartum period, Chinese people believe that mothers should not cry or scream.
-Chinese women prefer their traditions over western culture in labor and during birth.
-Ideally, the mother or mother-in-law assists the laboring woman and assists in childbirth instead of the child’s father (Withers et al., 2018).
-Zuo Yuezhi is standard practice in rural and urban families in China during the postpartum period to assist the new mother to regain her strengths and defend her impending health.
-Zuo Yue Zi includes dietary precautions like more food eating and evading any cold food, behavioral precautions like staying more at home and avoiding home chores, hygiene precautions like not taking a bath, and dental hygiene.
+During the intrapartum period, Chinese people believed that mothers should not cry or scream.
+Chinese women prefer their traditions over Western culture in labour and during birth.
+Ideally, the mother or mother-in-law assists the labouring woman and assists in childbirth instead of the child’s father (Withers et al., 2018).
+Zuo Yuezhi is standard practice in rural and urban families in China during the postpartum period to assist the new mother in regaining her strength and defending her impending health.
+Zuo Yue Zi includes dietary precautions like eating more food and avoiding any cold food, behavioural precautions like staying more at home and avoiding home chores, hygiene precautions like not taking a bath, and dental hygiene.
 It also includes infant feeding and care practices like supplemental feeding and providing honeysuckle herb to the newborn (Raven et al. 2007).

 Reference